 Minocycline MR capsules are also available to buy from The Independent Pharmacy as the branded treatment, Minocin MR capsules.

-National guidelines recommend that you should use a topical acne treatment alongside an antibiotics treatment for acne to achieve the best results.
+National guidelines recommend that you should use a topical acne treatment alongside an antibiotic treatment for acne to achieve the best results.
 Topical acne treatments that work well with MInocycline include:

 - Acnecide Gel (benzoyl peroxide)